X-Men: Mutant Apocalypse

 X-Men: Mutant Apocalypse is an action game developed and published by Capcom for the Super Nintendo Entertainment System in 1994.
-The game is based on the X-Men comic book franchise from Marvel Comics.
-It was the first game Capcom released based on the franchise, released a month before the fighting game titled X-Men: Children of the Atom, also released in 1994.
+The game is based on the X-Men comic book franchise from Marvel Comics, being the first such game released by Capcom, a month before the fighting game X-Men: Children of the Atom.

 In Mutant Apocalypse, players control five of the X-Men: Beast, Cyclops, Gambit, Psylocke, and Wolverine.
 After guiding each of them through their own dedicated levels, players can then select which level to complete next as well as the team member to complete it with.
 The end goal is to defeat Magneto on his Avalon space station.
 The game was well received by critics.

-The game was re-released on an Arcade1Up cabinet that also included X-Men vs. Street Fighter, X-Men: Children of the Atom, and Marvel vs. Capcom: Clash of Super Heroes.
+The game was re-released on an Arcade1Up cabinet that also included X-Men: Children of the Atom, X-Men vs. Street Fighter, and Marvel vs. Capcom: Clash of Super Heroes.